 Vascular Clinic with the Perfect Peripheral Vascular Treatments

-Angiography is a medical imaging method for viewing blood vessels.
+Peripheral Angiogram and Angioplasty is a medical imaging method for viewing blood vessels.
 It can be used to ensure for blockages, restrictions, or other abnormalities.

-Angiography possibly is used to view the vessels of the legs and arms (peripheral angiography) or to examine the vessels in the heart (coronary angiography) or the lungs (pulmonary angiography).
+Peripheral Angiogram and Angioplasty possibly is used to view the vessels of the legs and arms (peripheral angiography) or to examine the vessels in the heart (coronary angiography) or the lungs (pulmonary angiography).

 Blocked Arteries, uneasiness.

 Angioplasty is employed to widen narrowed or obstructed blood vessels, such as can be caused by peripheral artery disease.
-To perform angioplasty, a balloon catheter is inserted into a vein or artery and guided through your circulatory system to the narrowed section of the artery or vein and then the balloon is expanded to compress plaque and widen the blood vessel.
-After the blood vessel gets widened, a stent is placed in it to hold it open and also a preventive measure for the future problems.
+To perform angioplasty, a balloon catheter is inserted into a vein or artery and guided through your circulatory system to the narrowed section of the artery or vein and then the balloon is expanded to compress the plaque and widen the blood vessel.
+After the blood vessel gets widened, a stent is placed in it to hold it open and also a preventive measure for future problems.

 The procedure varies but usually takes 30-60mintutes to complete.

 Q: Can angiogram and angioplasty be done at the same time?